 Translate your entire Website

 Turning your site multilingual doesn’t end with just translating the WordPress menu.
-You have to translate all the elements of your future multi language website.
-The same visual translation process can be applied for any text on your site.
+You have to translate all the elements of your future multi-language website.
+The same visual translation process can be applied to any text on your site.

-Simply navigate each page using TranslatePress translation editor, select and translate each piece of content, and head to the next one.
+Simply navigate each page using the TranslatePress translation editor, select and translate each piece of content, and head to the next one.
 You’ll have your site translated in no time.

 In our example, I used only one translation language for learning purposes and to streamline your onboarding, but you can translate a WordPress menu (and your entire site) into as many languages as you need.